 - Biopsychosocial model of pain

 - Epidemiology of cancer pain

 - Non-drug treatment of pain

 - Pathophysiology of pain

 - Pharmacology of:

 - " adjuvant analgesics

-- " opioids
+- " opioids:

 - o routes of administration

-- switching
+- switching / rotation

-- treatment of toxicity
+- treatment of adverse effects and toxicity

 Advanced Trainees will know the scientific foundation of each investigation and procedure, including relevant anatomy and physiology.
 They will be able to interpret the reported results of each investigation or procedure.